Jessamyn West (writer)

 Mary Jessamyn West (July 18, 1902 – February 23, 1984) was an American author of short stories and novels, notably The Friendly Persuasion (1945).
 A Quaker from Indiana, she graduated from Fullerton Union High School in 1919 and Whittier College in 1923.
 There she helped found the Palmer Society in 1921.
 She received an honorary Doctor of Letters (Litt.D) degree from Whittier College in 1946.
 She received the Janet Heidinger Kafka Prize in 1975.

 Personal life

 West was born in Vernon, Indiana, to Eldo Roy West and Grace Anna Milhous.
 She was a second cousin of Richard Nixon through her mother's father.
-Her family left the state to move to California when she was the age of six.
-The family included two brothers and a sister, Merle, Myron, and Carmen.
-Growing up in the West Home in the same rural Yorba Linda region as Nixon, West attended a Sunday school class taught by Nixon's father, Frank, whom she described as "a fiery persuasive teacher."
-She later wrote that Frank Nixon's version of the social gospel inclined her politically toward socialism.
+Her family left Indiana for California when she was six.
+They stayed for a time on an orange ranch (which she wrote about later in Cress Delahanty) before settling in nearby Yorba Linda.
+Her siblings included two brothers and a sister: Merle, Myron, and Carmen.
+Growing up in the West Home in the same rural Yorba Linda region as Nixon, Jessamyn attended a Sunday school class taught by Nixon's father, Frank, whom she characterized as "a fiery persuasive teacher."
+She subsequently commented that Frank Nixon's version of the social gospel inclined her politically toward socialism.

+In 1923, West married Harry Maxwell McPherson.
+They moved to Hemet, California where she worked for four years as a teacher in a one-room schoolhouse.
+In 1929, she studied at Oxford University during a summer session before returning to the U.S. for graduate work at the University of California, Berkeley.
+While preparing to complete her doctorate degree, she was stricken with tuberculosis.
+In August 1932, she entered La Viña Sanatorium near Pasadena.
+Her chances of recovery were not considered good.
+At one point, the doctors said she should be taken home to die (an experience she would describe in The Woman Said Yes).
+However, she did finally recover, and in 1934 she rejoined her husband who was teaching in Mt.
+Shasta, California.
+In 1940, they moved to Napa when her husband obtained a job as a high school principal.
+She remained in Napa until her death.